renspringlea/ryba.ren/books.md

 # 2024
 april 2024 -> end of 2024
 ## Classics
+- Go Tell It on the Mountain (James Baldwin)
+> Amazing.
+Perfect, I can't even describe.
+I have a suspicion that I'll need to reread this when I'm a bit older.
+The grief towards the end of Gabriel's part is the most moving thing I have ever read.
+I like Richard a lot.
+Deborah: "The Lord sure give that woman [Esther's mother] a heavy cross to bead."
+Esther: "Be careful how you talk to me.
+I ain't the first girl been ruined by a holy man, either."
 - Contact (Carl Sagan)
 > Good fun.
 Extremely realistic, it's very obvious (in a good way) that the author is an expert.
 Overall a really imaginative and well-founded first-contact story.
 I like VeGe a lot.
 A bit explainy / telling rather than showing / unrealistic dialogue, I guess because it started as a screenplay.
 The religion content is a little weak/strawmanny on both sides of the on-screen debate which I think is a shame (where are the deeply religious scientists and the historical-critical bible scholars?).
 - Edgar Allan Poe (POE! by Selected Shorts)